 Students must complete 120 hours of field training in a semester, but may choose to complete up to 240 hours of field training.
 There is no prescribed field training schedule as long as the required hours are completed.
 It may be useful to schedule students regularly, such as 10 or 20 hours per week.
 There is no expectation of student compensation for their field training experience.

-To the extent feasible and appropriate, site mentors will:
+To the extent feasible and appropriate, site supervisors will:

-The minimal criterion for a site mentor is that they possess at least one year of relevant work experience or adequate formal education as determined by the MPH assistant training director.
+The minimal criterion for a site supervisor is that they possess at least one year of relevant work experience or adequate formal education as determined by the MPH assistant training director.

-There are four electronic field training forms, a daily timesheet log and a field training report that students are required to complete.
+There are three electronic field training forms and a field training PowerPoint slide set that students are required to complete.
 The student is responsible for initiating all of these items.

-For additional information regarding field training, review the Guide for Sites and Mentors.
+For additional information regarding field training, review the Guide for Sites and Supervisors.